Piracy Funds Terrorism

-Piracy Funds Terrorism Volume 1, usually referred to simply as Piracy Funds Terrorism, is a mixtape produced by British recording artist M.I.A. and American DJ Diplo featuring vocal tracks intended for M.I.A.'s debut album Arular mashed up with samples of other recordings.
+Piracy Funds Terrorism Volume 1, usually referred to simply as Piracy Funds Terrorism, is a mixtape produced by English recording artist M.I.A. and American DJ Diplo featuring vocal tracks intended for M.I.A.'s debut album Arular mashed up with samples of other recordings.
 The mixtape was produced by the two artists at Diplo's home studio in Philadelphia, Pennsylvania.
 It was not officially released, but was distributed at M.I.A.'s live shows and via the internet to promote the release of her much-delayed debut album.
 Despite its unofficial status, the mixtape received general acclaim among critics.
 Several music publications included the mixtape in their listings of the best albums of 2004.

 Recording

 Recording sessions for Arular, the debut album by M.I.A., took place during 2003 and 2004, and the album was originally scheduled to be released in September 2004.
 Legal issues relating to the use of samples delayed this release, however, first to December and then into 2005.
 During the recording process, M.I.A. met DJ Diplo, and expressed an interest in working with him on a track for the album.
 Although their initial recording sessions together proved fruitless, Diplo conceived the idea of using the existing vocal tracks recorded for the album to produce a mixtape which could be used to promote the delayed full-length album.
 M.I.A. extended her stay in the United States and the two artists produced the mixtape at his home studio.